uncovery/Websend/Readme.md

 # PHP to Spigot
 You can initiate a command to the server via a PHP script as well.
 For this, you need the `Websend.php` file from the plugin directory.
 It contains a class that connects to the minecraft server and manages the communication.
 Further, you need a PHP script that loads the class and executes a command.
 There is an example `ExternalTimeSet.php` in the plugin directory.
+The default port is 4445.
+Please make sure that your minecraft server is able to listen to that port.

 The base process is as follows:
 ````php